- The Amazon River flows through Brazil, Colombia, and Peru but has a river basin that reaches into Ecuador, Bolivia, and Venezuela.

-While scientists debate whether the Amazon or the Nile River is truly the longest river in the world, there’s little doubt that when it comes to discharge – the amount of water flowing in a river – the Amazon reigns supreme.
+While scientists debate whether the Amazon or the Nile River is truly the longest river in the world, there’s little doubt that when it comes to discharging – the amount of water flowing in a river – the Amazon reigns supreme.
 Yet, many questions surround this body of water.
 One of these questions is, how deep is the Amazon River?

 We’ll get to the bottom of this question and show you two answers that will be most helpful in discovering the truth about the river.
 By the time we’re done here, you’ll know just how deep this river runs!